Best sweet peas for scent

-Many sweet pea varieties are fragrant, but certain cultivars have a particularly intense, rich perfume.
+Many sweet peas are fragrant, but certain cultivars have a particularly intense, rich perfume.

 Traditionally, it's the heirloom Grandiflora-type sweet peas that have been grown for fragrance, but don't discount the Spencer and modern Grandiflora-types.
 Modern Grandifloras combine the scent of old Grandifloras with the large flowers and long stems of the Spencer-types.